Penetration Testing

 Pros and Cons

-Although the tools and tactics used by pen testers don’t vary much, the testing frameworks within which pen testers operate have significant differences.
+Although the tools and tactics used by a penetration tester don’t vary much, the testing frameworks within which pen testers operate have significant differences.
 The framework you choose will have a major impact on the testing experience for everyone involved (e.g., testers and testing consumers alike).

 Traditional (“Status Quo”) Pen Testing